 The construction of this rootzone was completed in 1995, and the process was followed closely by a group of environmental inspectors.
-These inspectors were interested in gaining knowledge about rootzones that would help them in their work issuing permits for constructing rootzones in their individual counties.
-A Rootzone of this size, 6x1.5 m, purifies all the wastewater from an ordinary villa or a farm.
+These inspectors were at that time interested in gaining knowledge about rootzones that would help them in their work issuing permits for constructing rootzones in their individual counties.
+A Rootzone of our size, 6x1.5 m, purifies all the wastewater from an ordinary villa or a farm.
+Many families were inspired visiting our Puppetfestival!